 audience at different stages of looking at my site and direct them to other

 Related: Blog SEO: 39 Expert Tips for Optimizing Your Blog Posts for SEO.

 9. Create a link structure for your pages

 This strategy comes from Stewart Dunlop of Linkbuilder.io: “Over the years, I have found that linking your website’s pages in an orderly manner creates a bigger impact in search traffic as opposed to internally linking anything just because you can.

 You can do this by creating a crawlable link structure for your pages.
 From home scaling down to the pages of your site.
 Not only will this help your audience navigate your site better, but so with Google as well.

-Important tip: Keep your anchor texts natural and relevant but never redundant.”
+Important tip: Keep your anchor texts natural and relevant

 If you don’t gel well with tools, consider creating manual lists of internal links to add as Mfon Abel Ekene from TargetTrend does.